 Tips for finding hosting and domains

-- Sometimes companies provide both hosting and domains in one package.
+- Many companies provide hosting and domains.

 Using an online tool like GitHub or Google App Engine